If you saw a list of company names in Chinese it would usually be safe to assume that they are companies from Mainland China, Hong Kong or Taiwan.

 The most obvious example is China which has registered over 77 million companies, but as you will be aware, China is a country with both a complicated history and a complicated present.
 Due to the “One Country, Two Systems” principle, it actually makes more sense to talk about "jurisdictions" in relation to Chinese company registration.

-With that brief caveat out of the way, let's introduce the countries (or jurisdictions) that register company names in Chinese:
+With that brief caveat out of the way, let's introduce the countries (or jurisdictions) that register company names in Chinese.
+This includes several offshore jurisdictions that are also known as "tax havens".

 Companies in China are only registered using simplified Chinese characters and this name is specified on their business license.